DFE-Digital/slack-incident-bot/README.md

 7. Update your `.env` file with the following URLs:
 - `BASE_URL=https://example.ngrok.io`
 - `ENV_URL=example.ngrok.io`
-8. Launch your rails server and test the connection in slack with `/ping`
+8. Launch your rails server and test the connection in Slack with `/ping`
 ## New App Setup
 **BASE_URL** stands for https://your-slackbot-hosted-domain.com hereafter
 1. Create a new app [here](https://api.slack.com/apps?new_app=1)